NirmalSuthar1/Malaria-detection-model/README.md

-i wanted to chellange my self and wanted to train my own model using librarys from fastai. used dataset from: https://www.kaggle.com/datasets/iarunava/cell-images-for-detecting-malaria/data
+i wanted to chellange my self and to train my own model using librarys from fastai. used dataset from: https://www.kaggle.com/datasets/iarunava/cell-images-for-detecting-malaria/data